awsdocs/amazon-redshift-developer-guide/doc_source/ingest-super.md

 FORMAT JSON 'noshred';
 ```

-After the COPY has successfully ingested the JSON, the customers table has a cdata SUPER data column that contains the data of the entire JSON object\.
-The ingested data maintains all the properties of the JSON hierarchy but the leaves are converted to Amazon Redshift scalar types for efficient query processing\.
+After COPY has successfully ingested the JSON, your table has a `rdata` SUPER data column that contains the data of the entire JSON object\.
+The ingested data maintains all the properties of the JSON hierarchy\.
+However, the leaves are converted to Amazon Redshift scalar types for efficient query processing\.

-Use the following query to retrieve the original JSON string with the following query:
+Use the following query to retrieve the original JSON string\.

 ```
 SELECT rdata FROM region_nations_noshred;
 ```

-Furthermore, when Amazon Redshift generates a SUPER data column, it becomes accessible using JDBC as a string through JSON serialization\.
+When Amazon Redshift generates a SUPER data column, it becomes accessible using JDBC as a string through JSON serialization\.
 For more information, see [Serializing complex nested JSON](serializing-complex-JSON.md)\.

-**Copying JSON document into multiple SUPER data columns**
+### Copying a JSON document into multiple SUPER data columns<a name="copy_json-multiple-columns"></a>

-You can shred a JSON document into multiple columns that can be SUPER data columns or Amazon Redshift scalar types\.
+You can shred a JSON document into multiple columns that can be either SUPER data columns or Amazon Redshift scalar types\.
 Amazon Redshift spreads different portions of the JSON object to different columns\.

 ```
 CREATE TABLE region_nations